-As at November 30, 2015, the Company had working capital of \$4,403,759 which included \$1,379,078 received on the non-brokered private placement financing being completed.
-On December 2, 2015 the Company closed the financing and received a further \$1,765,000.
-The Company has also conducted a detailed review of its organization and cost structure and has implemented a number of cost reduction measures to preserve its working capital until the capital markets improve.
+As at February 29, 2016, the Company had working capital of \$4,812,969.
+The Company has conducted a detailed review of its organization and cost structure and has implemented a number of cost reduction measures to preserve its working capital until the capital markets improve.
 The Company believes that it has sufficient financial resources to conduct anticipated exploration programs and meet anticipated corporate administration costs for the upcoming twelve month period.
 However, exploration activities may change due to ongoing results and recommendations, or the Company may acquire additional properties, which may entail significant funding or exploration commitments.
 The Company may be required to obtain additional financing.
 The Company has relied solely on equity financing to raise the requisite financial resources.
 While it has been successful in the past, there can be no assurance that the Company will be successful in raising future financing should the need arise.